mlshehab/mlshehab.github.io/_pages/about.md

 ## Welcome !

-I'm Mohamad Louai Shehab, a 4th year Ph.D student in the Robotics Department at the University of Michigan.
+I'm Mohamad Louai Shehab, a 5th year Ph.D student in the Robotics Department at the University of Michigan.
 I'm fortunate to be advised by Prof. [Necmiye Ozay](https://web.eecs.umich.edu/~necmiye/).

-My research interests broadly span Inverse Reinforcement Learning and learning finite state machines (reward machines) from observed optimal behaviors.
+My research lies at the intersection of **Reinforcement Learning, Inverse Reinforcement Learning**, and **Formal Methods**, with a focus on **identifying and representing non-Markovian structure in sequential decision-making**.
+I develop algorithms that learn **finite-state models of rewards**—such as Reward Machines—from demonstrations or optimal policies, even when only partial information is observed.

+Broadly, my work aims to make reward learning more **interpretable, identifiable, and generalizable** by connecting tools from optimization, logic, and automata theory to maximum-entropy reinforcement learning frameworks.

 ### Bio

 I was born in Beirut, Lebanon.
 I received an embedded M.Sc. in Robotics from the University of Michigan in 2024.
 Before that, I obtained a B.E. in Mechanical Engineering and a B.S. in Applied Mathematics from the American University of Beirut in 2021, both with high distinction.
+My research has been supported by grants from Toyota Research Institute (TRI), the Office of Naval Research (ONR), and the Robotics Department Graduate Fellowship.

 ### Latest News

+* _Oct.
+2025_ - Our paper [Learning Reward Machines from Partially Observed Policies](https://openreview.net/forum?id=7bbYYNvhTE) is accepted at **Transactions on Machine Learning Research (TMLR)**, 2025!

 * _Jun.
 2025_ - I passed my thesis proposal exam!
 I'll be defending my thesis in approximately 1 year.